bedair81/Code-NIDS-ML-KCL/README.md

 1. Organize the directory structure and install the required packages as specified in the Environment Setup section.
 2. Download and prepare the datasets as described.
-3. Run the scripts and notebooks in the specified order to preprocess data, train models, assess their effectiveness, and visualize both data and findings.
+3. Run the scripts and notebooks to preprocess data, train models, assess their effectiveness, and visualize data and findings.

 ## Additional Notes

 - The CTU-13 dataset is already formatted correctly.
-For CICIDS2017, ensure to download and utilize the CSV files from the `ML` directory.
+For CICIDS2017, ensure that you download and utilize the CSV files from the `ML` directory.
 - Switch to CUML's GPU-accelerated models to reduce the computation time required for CPU-based models.
-Verify that your Nvidia GPU and RAPIDS AI environment are appropriately configured.
+Verify that your Nvidia GPU and RAPIDS AI environment have been appropriately configured.

 ## Further Information